digiexchange/dsx.github.io/who.md

 **Danny O'Brien**, International Director at EFF.
 Previously, Danny headed the Internet Program at the Committee to Protect Journalists.

 **Jamie Tomasello**, Manager, Trust and Compliance at Duo Security.
-Previously, Jamie has been the Technology Director for Access Now, Head of Policy and Investigation at Cloudflare, and is a Certified Information Privacy Professional (CIPP) and Certified Information Privacy Technologist (CIPT).
+Previously, Jamie has been the Technology Director for Access Now and Head of Policy and Investigation at Cloudflare, and is a Certified Information Privacy Professional (CIPP) and Certified Information Privacy Technologist (CIPT).